junjypark/junjypark.github.io/_pages/about.md

 ### Open positions

-Information on open positions for 2025 is available [here](https://junjypark.github.io/openpositions/).
+Information on open positions is available [here](https://junjypark.github.io/openpositions/).
+We are seeking 1 postdoctoral fellow and (up to) 2 PhD students to join in 2025.